-Neuronal processes underlying higher cognitive functions and their deterioration in disease
+Neuronal processes underlying higher cognitive functions

 We pursue the hypothesis that computations are performed in the high dimensional dynamic state space provided by the non-linear dynamics that evolve in the recurrent network of delay coupled oscillatory circuits.
 Core assumptions are: